 You may also end up choosing the bay window type based on the other windows used in your home’s exterior; finding a match will be a good thing for the aesthetics of the home.

-- Aluminum: aluminum windows are lightweight and will hold up well to deterioration; the only major downside of aluminum windows is that the insulation is not nearly as good as other types.
+• Aluminum: aluminum windows are lightweight and will hold up well to deterioration; the only major downside of aluminum windows is that the insulation is not nearly as good as other types.

-- Fiberglass: fiberglass windows are not cheap, but they are strongest, especially when load-bearing qualities are essential; depending on the construction of your home, this may be the best bet for strength, support, and longevity.
+• Fiberglass: fiberglass windows are not cheap, but they are strongest, especially when load-bearing qualities are essential; depending on the construction of your home, this may be the best bet for strength, support, and longevity.

-- Wood: wood bay windows will require a lot of maintenance, but they offer many options for custom solutions; the wood windows create a classic look but be prepared to invest a bit more of your time working on this window.
+• Wood: wood bay windows will require a lot of maintenance, but they offer many options for custom solutions; the wood windows create a classic look, but be prepared to invest a bit more of your time working on this window.

-What Do Bay Window Cost by Brand?
+What Do Bay Windows Cost by Brand?

 Some brands are more expensive than others.
-Where companies like Andersen will set the national average for windows, Pella and Jeld Wen will often be at the top end of the list.
+Where window installation companies like Andersen will set the national average for windows, Pella and Jeld Wen will often be at the top end of the list.
 It’s important to get more than one quote on a bay window cost so that you can make the best decision and get a great deal on the window.

 When comparing one window brand to another, it’s important to remember that each of these brands has different window series.
 Some of the high-end series of windows from Anderson may be more expensive than Pella and vice versa.

-Anderson 400 Bay Window | $2,000 |
+Anderson 400 Bay Window$2,000

-Jeld Wed Bay Window | $1,700 |
+Jeld Wed Bay Window$1,700

 What Do Bay Windows Cost by Size?

-The bay window cost by size is a pretty simple math equation, the large the window, the more it will cost you.
+The bay window cost by size is a pretty simple math equation; the large the window, the more it will cost you.
 This has to do with both material costs and labor costs.
 In addition, the standard bay window sizes will be more affordable than custom bay windows, so keep that in mind as you design your space.

 You can choose a window anywhere from 3 to 10 feet wide and 3 to 6 feet high, but the additional cost of a 10’x6’ window may put it out of your budget.